meldridge/meldridge.github.io/about.md

 ### Newsletter

 I author a newsletter containing information security news and analysis, with emails sent roughly weekly.
+Past emails can be found [here](https://markeldo.com/emails/).

-If you'd like to sign up, you can [subscribe here](http://eepurl.com/dlZTVv).
+If you'd like to sign up to receive these emails directly, you can [subscribe here](http://eepurl.com/dlZTVv).

 ### Contact me